Me-Wosh/TerminalGames/README.md

 ruby -v
 ```

-If you don't have ruby installed I recommend installing it while using a manager (rbenv, chruby, etc.), especially if you are on macOS
+If you don't have ruby installed I highly recommend installing it with a manager (rbenv, chruby, etc.), especially if you are on macOS and don't want to spend your entire day installing Ruby just because macOS already comes with Ruby installed and making it use the correct version is a pain in the ass.

 More installation info: https://www.ruby-lang.org/en/documentation/installation/